OPEN 7 DAYS A WEEK FROM 6:00AM TO 11:00PM

 Itching isn’t always “just allergies.”
 Common culprits could be:

-If your dog is itching like crazy, it might lead to infections that won’t clear up on their own.
-We often see owners switching foods over and over again without addressing any underlying skin issues first.
+If your dog is itching like crazy, it can lead to skin damage and infections that won’t clear up on their own.
+We often see owners switching foods over and over again without addressing the underlying skin issue first.

 “My Dog Is Limping - Should I Rest or See a Vet?”